po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ What are some real life use cases for the `filter` method
+  * ☝️ What are some real-life use cases for the `filter()` method?

-  * 🙋 When filtering out a list of images that contain the word `large` in the filename.
-  * 🙋 When returning an array of all user accounts that use `@gmail.com`
-  * 🙋 When grabbing a list of github issues that have a status of 'closed'
+  * 🙋 When filtering out a list of images that contain the word `large` in the file name; when returning an array of all user accounts that use `@gmail.com`; or when grabbing a list of GitHub issues that have a status of `closed`.

   * ☝️ What is an example of when you might want to map over something?

-  * 🙋 When returning an HTML line item element for every item in a list while building a todo list.
+  * 🙋 When returning an HTML line-item element for every item in a list while building a to-do list.

 * Answer any questions before proceeding to the next activity.

-### 15. Instructor Demo: Template Literals (5 mins)
+### 15. Instructor Demo: Template Literals (5 min)

-* Open [09-Ins-Template_Literals](../../../../01-Class-Content/09-NodeJS/01-Activities/09-Ins_Template_Literals/index.js) in your browser and demonstrate the following:
+* Open `09-Ins_Template_Literals/index.js` in your browser and demonstrate the following:

-  * 🔑  Using String interpolation, or template strings, we have a new way of concatenating variables to the rest of strings.
+  * 🔑  Using string interpolation, or template strings, we have a new way of concatenating variables to the rest of strings.
 This is a new feature included in ES6.

   * 🔑 Template strings are much more readable and easier to manage.
 Consider the following example: